 Bambusa vulgaris ‘Vittata’ grows well in many adverse conditions.
 (Photo by Fred Hornaday)

-Chusquea culeou: An exotic bamboo from Chile, this specimen is used to very hot and very cold temperatures and limited amounts of precipitation.
+Chusquea culeou: Belonging to a somewhat exotic bamboo genus from Chile, this species is accustomed to very hot and very cold temperatures and limited amounts of precipitation.
 It can tolerate summer heat in the triple digits, and unlike most clumping bamboos, C. culeou is cold-hardy to about 0º F. Chusquea bamboos are also interesting for their nearly solid culms, which are excellent for building.
 Elegant poles take on a nice color (see picture below) and grow about 10-20 feet tall, and about 1 inch in diameter.

 Chusquea gigantea clumping bamboo

-Chusquea gigantea, a somewhat larger species, and also relatively drought-tolerant.
+Chusquea gigantea, a medium to large-sized clumping species, is relatively drought-tolerant.

 Take a look at this Dendrocalamus strictus specimen on YouTube.